 A nanny share has been the most viable answer for many, many families and providers.
 Our elected officials need to fix this “loophole”.

-As I mentioned above, I am going to continue investigating and build a plan of attack on how we can solve this.
+As mentioned above, we are going to continue investigating and build a plan of attack on how we can solve this.
 Check back for updates!

 Still interested in nanny shares?
 Join our community today for only $8.99/month and access HUNDREDS of shares.
 Click here to sign up!